-There are three (3) FLUM designations within a half-mile radius of the subject property.
+There are three (3) FLU designations within a half-mile radius of the subject property.
 They include RES 4, Community Commercial (CC) and Neighborhood Commercial (NC).
-The subject property is surrounded Res 4 and is the predominate FLUM designation.
-The existing commercial is along Highway 1.
+The subject property is surrounded by Res 4, which is the predominant FLU designation.
+The existing commercial areas are along Highway 1.

-Within the past three years there have been two (2) FLUM changes within the defined radius.
-They are 23SS00007 and 23SS00021.
-Both requests were for a CC FLUM.
+Within the past three years, there have been two (2) FLUM changes within the defined radius: 23SS00007 and 23SS00021.
+Both requests were for a CC FLUM designation.

-2. actual development over the immediately preceding three years; and
+2. actual development over the immediately preceding three years; and actions have resulted in the issuance of a building permit for single-family residential.

-Within the half-mile radius of the subject property there has been one zoning action approved by the Board of County Commissioners which was developed.
+Within a half-mile radius of the subject property, there have been seven approved zoning actions that have been developed.
+Two of the approved